-The Blair Department chairs help to organize class offerings and scheduling, placement of students, and faculty/student load distribution.
-For performance departments, the Department Chair compiles student information from teachers in the department prior to registration and schedules departmental interviews, auditions and performance examinations.
-The Department Chair also handles student complaints, grade appeals, and fiscal matters as appropriate.
-For academic departments, the Department Chair organizes and oversees the use of student assistants, including tutors.
+The Blair Area Coordinators help to organize class offerings and scheduling, placement of students, and faculty/student load distribution.
+For performance departments, coordinator compiles student information from teachers in the department prior to registration and schedules departmental interviews, auditions and performance examinations.
+The coordinator also handles student complaints, grade appeals, and fiscal matters as appropriate.
+For academic departments, the coordinator organizes and oversees the use of student assistants, including tutors.